beaussan/2021-2022-devops-04-cd-tp/README.md

 <h1 align="center">Welcome to TP on CI and CircleCI 👋</h1>

-You cand find the codelabs here on iCampus.
+You can find the codelabs here on iCampus.

 ## Installation